 Rio Salado College (RSC) thanks you for taking part in elevating and enhancing the profession of teaching.
 Your expertise and generosity are appreciated.

 Your time and expertise is highly valued and Rio Salado would like to provide you with a small token of appreciation.
-Rio will give you a $25 stipend each time one of our pre-service teachers spends 10-15 hours in your classroom.
-Rio will give you a $35 stipend when our student spends 15-20 hours in your classroom.
+Rio will give you a $25 stipend each time one of our pre-service teachers spends 3-15 hours in your classroom and a $35 stipend when our student spends 6-5 hours in your classroom.

 In 1998, the Arizona State Board of Education revised the state rules and regulations for teacher certification.
 These new revisions allow other institutions, besides state universities, to provide training for pre-service teachers.
 RSC moved forward with this opportunity and began collaborating with current practitioners in the field.
 Rio held multiple focus groups and met with superintendents, principals and teachers to determine what skills were necessary for someone to become a fabulous teacher.
 After polling the community and discovering that there were many people who had always wanted to teach, but for various reasons had not fulfilled this desire or dream, Rio made a commitment to meet this community need.

-After much study and research, reviewing existing teacher preparation programs, and interviewing teachers, Rio designed a Post-Baccalaureate Online Teacher Prep Program that would make it possible for working adults to have a flexible and convenient way of achieving their goal of becoming a teacher.
+After much study and research, reviewing existing educator preparation programs, and interviewing teachers, Rio designed a Post-Baccalaureate Online Educator Preparation Program that would make it possible for working adults to have a flexible and convenient way of achieving their goal of becoming a teacher.
 Rio's next step involved the identification of master teachers in the field.
 Practicing teachers were recruited and trained in how to design and write online courses.
 We believed that they had the expertise in their field and helped them put their knowledge into a format where it could be accessible to those wanting to become teachers.

 Who are our students

 This program has attracted very diverse and motivated individuals.
 Many of the students are re-careering.
 Many have former careers as dentists, lawyers, nurses, retired military, and mothers.
 Some of our students have MBA's, law degrees, master's degrees and Ph.D's.
 Accordingly, you will find a very high caliber of individuals choosing to become teachers.
-Because this program is delivered via distance learning some participants are international students living in Africa, Egypt, England, Germany, Bermuda, etc.
+Because this program is delivered via distance learning some participants may reside in other states and countries, but all participants are receiving an Arizona teaching credential.

 As previously stated, this program was designed with much input from multiple experts in the field, those who teach our children.
 Rio would now like to partner with another expert in the field - you!

-Rio Salado College has developed partnerships with over 685 school districts, this enables students to come into classrooms and experience "hands-on" education so they can better understand what it is really like to teach.
-As a Master Teacher, you are a valuable and integral component of our program.
+Rio Salado College has developed partnerships with over numerous school districts, which enables students to come into classrooms and experience "hands-on" education so they can better understand what it is really like to teach.
+As a Mentor Teacher, you are a valuable and integral component of our program.
 You possess "real life" experience.
 Rio appreciates you allowing students to come and participate in your classroom.
-The field experience has three components: observation, tutoring and teaching.
+The field experience has four components: observation, tutoring teaching and reflection.

 Students will have an observation form that is unique to each course in which they enroll.
 For example, if a student is enrolled in Classroom Management (EDU276), they will be observing the techniques used in organizing and managing the classroom.
-If enrolled in the course Introduction to the Exceptional Learner (EDU222), they will be noting how the special needs student functions in the classroom.
+If enrolled in the course Introduction to the Exceptional Learner (EDU222/235), they will be noting how the special needs student functions in the classroom.
 Each observation form has two sections.
-The first section has General Questions that are the same for each course.
-The second section has Course Specific Questions that are unique to each course.

-As you noticed in the Program Plan (link above under practicum section) the Rio Teacher Prep Program has two levels: Level I (introductory foundation courses) and Level II (methods courses).
+As you noticed in the Program Plan (link above under field experience section) the Rio Educator Preparation Program has two levels: Level I (introductory foundation courses) and Level II (methods courses).
 The field experiences in Level I include: observation and tutoring only.
 Level II field experiences include: observation, tutoring and teaching.
 If the pre-service teacher who comes into your class is enrolled in a Level II course, please allow them to present a lesson in your classroom.
+Each field experience also requires reflective journaling regarding the classroom experience.

 Again, Rio Salado appreciates your willingness to impact the quality of future teachers.
 When asked why she taught school, Christa McAuliffe (the teacher on the Challenger Space Shuttle) stated, "Because I want to touch the future."
 You too will touch the future in more than one way.
 Certainly by teaching the children in your classroom, but also by partnering with Rio Salado College in educating future teachers.